rsonger/software-engineering-lab/_posts/2023-05-31-scene_graph.md

 ## Camera

 In the real world, a camera is a physical object with its own position and orientation relative to the world around it.
 However, in 3D CG this relationship between the camera and the world is a little different.
 The camera itself is not rendered, but instead it represents the perspective of the viewer.
 From the viewer's perspective, camera movements can appear as if the entire world is moving and the viewer is staying still.
-Indeed, since the computer screen doesn't move, we can think of camera movements as inverted global transformations applied to the entire scene.
+Indeed, since the computer screen doesn't move, we can think of camera movements as global transformations applied to the entire scene.

+But these global transformations representing the camera must be inverted.
 For example, if the camera moves two units to the right, all of the objects in the world appear to move two units to the left.
 Or when the camera rotates 90° clockwise, the rest of the world appears to rotate 90° counterclockwise.

 So, we apply the position and orientation of the camera as the inverse of the camera's global transform and store it in a *view matrix*.
 In addition to the view matrix, we will also manage the projection matrix for the scene with our newly created `Camera` class.